Best Books for Babies Under 1-Year-Old - Parenting books advice for new parents to read in 2023.

 The whole book actually only has two sentence patterns with one question and one answer: "Brown bear, brown bear, what do you see?
 I see a red bird looking at me."
 Then changing red bird to yellow duck, blue horse, green frog, purple cat... is substituted into the sentence pattern respectively.

-On the one hand, the rhymes such as see and me are repeated repeatedly, which strengthens the sense of rhythm.
+On the one hand, rhymes such as see and me are repeated repeatedly, which strengthens the sense of rhythm.
 On the other hand, it is the sequence of the display of various animals and colors.
 Repetition and sequence are the most interesting ways for children to recognize the outside world.

 In the eyes of us adults, the boring city sequence of weather forecasts and Sol’s boring commercials are some of the most popular programs in the eyes of young children.